 - a) The "Recommended Restoration Areas" shown on Schedule "E-12" to this Plan shall be interpreted as representing the preferred boundaries of lands that have the potential to be restored to a natural state. - b) The proposed development of lands that contain all or part of a Recommended Restoration Area, or on lands that are within 30 metres of a Recommended Restoration Area, shall be subject to the requirement to undertake an Environmental Impact Study, to the satisfaction of the Township and any other appropriate agency or public body.
-This requirement will be addressed through both the EIS required at the Block Plan stage and where a scoped EIS is required as part of a complete application for development. - c) An EIS undertaken under Policy No. 6.11.7.3.16.b) with respect to a Recommended Restoration Area: - shall delineate the boundaries of the Restoration Area to be incorporated into the proposed development; - ii. shall make recommendations regarding the specific types of restoration that are to be undertaken; - iii. may refine the boundaries of Recommended Restoration Areas as they are shown on Schedule "E-12", provided that the overall area designated as "Recommended Restoration Area" is not reduced by such refinements; - iv. may recommend the designation of an alternative Restoration Area, with priority given to those identified as Potential Restoration Areas on Schedule "E-12", provided that such an alternative Restoration Area will achieve the same, or very similar, ecological goals and outcomes as the original Recommended Restoration Area; and, - v. shall take into consideration and support the achievement of the natural cover target in combination with the other features and areas identified in Policy No. 6.11.7.3.3.e). - d) Once the boundaries of a Restoration Area have been confirmed through the completion of an EIS: - the Block Plan shall reflect the Restoration Area boundaries recommended by the completed EIS:
+This requirement will be addressed through both the EIS required at the Block Plan stage and where a scoped EIS is required as part of a complete application for development. - An EIS undertaken under Policy No. 6.11.7.3.16.b) with respect to a Recommended Restoration Area: - shall delineate the boundaries of the Restoration Area to be incorporated into the proposed development; - ii. shall make recommendations regarding the specific types of restoration that are to be undertaken; - iii. may refine the boundaries of Recommended Restoration Areas as they are shown on Schedule "E-12", provided that the overall area designated as "Recommended Restoration Area" is shall not be reduced by such refinements unless it is demonstrated to the satisfaction of the Township that the refinement has taken into consideration and supports the achievement of the natural cover target in combination with the other features and areas identified in Policy 6.11.7.3.3.e); and, - iv. may recommend the designation of an alternative Restoration Area, with priority given to those identified as Potential Restoration Areas on Schedule "E-12", provided that such an alternative Restoration Area will achieve the same, or very similar, ecological goals and outcomes as the original Recommended Restoration Area.

+shall take into consideration and support the achievement of the natural cover target in combination with the other features and areas identified in Policy No. 6.11.7.3.3.6).